Nazek-Altayeb/kush-library/README.md

 ### The "landing page" image and the "About" section
-* it's a image that zoom in once loading the home page, it shows some books on shelves.
+* The landing page image zooms in once loading the home page, it shows some books on shelves.
 * The (About Section) describes the values that our library can adds, also what kind of books do we offer.

 ![main-page](./assets/images/main-page.png)

 ### Importance of the Library Section
-- An interesting video that take the user through the history of libraries.
+- An interesting video that takes the user through the history of libraries.

 [![Libraries-history](./assets/images/library-snp.png)](https://www.youtube.com/watch?v=2zfhvDhnA5U)
 ### Visit us section
-- it provides the user with a location map, where our library exists.
+- it provides the user with a location map, where our library exists on site.
 ### The Gallery Page
-- This page lists our different books, each book comes with it's cover image and a brief desription
+- This page lists our different books, each book comes with it's cover image and a brief description
 ### Contact us Form
 - This feature is basically to let the user leave us a comment
-- or write some queries that could come up in the costomer's mind.
+- Or write some queries that could come up in the user's mind.

 ![contact-form](./assets/images/contact-form.png)

 # Testing
-* The Pages (Home, Gallery, Contact Us) have been examined with the use of [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to make sure no syntax error is there.
+* The Pages (Home, Gallery, Contact Us) have been examined with the use of [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to make sure no syntax errors are there.
 * The performance of same pages have been validated by lighthouse (dev tools validator).
 * Style sheet is validated by using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input).

 ### Further Testing
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX ...etc.
+-   In order to make sure that the website is responsive, it  was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX ...etc.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Colleagues  were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Fixed Bugs
-- Space between sections in the Home page breaks in small devices, problem was fixed after using bootstrap library.
+- Space between sections in the Home page breaks in small devices, this problem was fixed after using bootstrap library.
-- Cards spaces in the Gallery page were not looking the same, this is fixed later by the use of Grid system and some css custom classes.
+- in the Gallery page the cards dimensions  were not looking the same, this is fixed later by the use of Grid system and some css custom classes.

 # Deployment